• Buy

 Know What You Own

 The first rule of mineral management is to know what you own.
-Knowing what you own puts you at a distinct advantage and will help you maximize the value of your mineral rights.
+Knowing what you own puts you at a distinct advantage and will help you maximize your mineral rights value.

 Let's review the: